mythmon/mozlando-react-workshop/README.md

 $ node run.js
 ```

+Every lesson (below) is on a branch.
+Lesson 1 is on the branch
+`lesson`, Lesson 2 is on the branch `lesson2`, etc.

 ## 1. Render a list of sources

 Render out the sources with `ul` and `li` tags.
 Change the `App`